fizzaaliawan/Group20-Phase1-IDS/README.md

 * In the given assignment, the **National Remote Work Surveys** was mentioned as the second data source.
 * However, since **its API was not available**, the group used an **alternative website providing public datasets and APIs**.
 * The **OECD “Going Digital Toolkit” dataset** was selected as it includes global data on **remote work trends**.
+*Columns renamed:
+    *LOCATION → country
+    *TIME → year
+    *Value → remote_work_share
-* The dataset was merged, cleaned, and standardized for analysis.
+* All Excel files was merged, cleaned, and standardized for analysis.

 ---